Jubilee clock: Mitcham

+Islington

+Islington is a district in the London Borough of Islington.
+The Islington Jubilee Clock Tower, also known as the Highbury Clock Tower, is a historic landmark and Grade II listed building located on the corner of Highbury Hill and Church Path in Islington, London.
+It was built in 1897 to commemorate the Diamond Jubilee of Queen Victoria.
+The clock tower was donated by Alfred Hutchinson to the Islington Vestry.

 Brighton

 The Brighton Clock Tower or Jubilee Clock Tower, located at the junction of West Street and Queens Road, Brighton, England, was built in 1888 to commemorate Queen Victoria's Golden Jubilee.

 The tower is made of pink granite and limestone, with limestone figures at each corner, and medallion mosaics of Victoria, Albert and the Prince and Princess of Wales.

 Above the clock is a gilt copper sphere, a time ball that rises up a mast every hour and falls on the hour.
 The mechanism was taken out of use for many years because of noise complaints from local residents: it was renewed as part of a renovation of the clock tower and surrounding area in 2002.

 Cricklade

 The Cricklade Jubilee clock, is located outside the Vale Hotel, Cricklade at the junction of Calcutt Street and the High Street.